 Causing the effect of the vibration to pass sound to the room overhead.
 Consider filling the area with a sound-absorbing material such as the fiberglass insulation.

 It will help to absorb the vibration while stopping it from passing to the floor above.
-However, insulation soundproofing method is not as effective as decoupling or adding mass.
+However, the insulation soundproofing method is not as effective as decoupling or adding mass.

 5. Go Fluffy with Rugs or Carpets